samirshivji/Robot-Preformance-Dash/README.md

 ### Fleet Performance Over Time

-> _Describe what trends you observed across the fleet over the 30-day period.
-Did errors increase over time?
-Did battery levels decline?
-Were there any noticeable dips or spikes in task completion on certain days?_

 **Findings:**
 Within my "Completion Rate Over Time" line graph, I found that overall complation rate declined overtime.
 My next objective was to find out what factors played a role in the decline of performance.
 My initial thoughts were that the decline in performance could be from any of the following reasons: battery percentage, total uptime, system errors, hardware complications, process complications

 ---

 ### Error Count vs Completion Rate

-> _Describe the relationship between error count and task completion rate.
-Was there a clear negative correlation?
-Did robots with higher error counts consistently complete fewer tasks?
-Were there any outliers?_

 **Findings:**
 I used a scatter plot graph to visualize the correlation between the average error count per unique robot and their average completion rate.
 With the dataset I analyzed, I found that as the error counts increased, the completion rate decreased.
 This means that the errors were causing problems such as downtime and failed processes.
 This shows to be one of the reasons complaetion rates were declining.
 My next thought was to find out what the root cause of these errors could have possibly been, could it be avoidable or were these errors strictly unpredictable?